 To be eligible to transfer back credits, A&S majors, A&S minors and CSOM concentrators must earn at least a B- in at least one of the Intermediate Theory courses before going abroad.

 Subject to Department approval of the specific courses, electives taken through study-abroad programs may fulfill requirements for the major.
 In general, students may take a maximum of two courses abroad, although students who have previously taken summer courses, courses in the Woods College and students who have advanced placement should discuss their individual situations with the Director of Undergraduate Studies.
 Neither of the two Intermediate Theory courses nor Econometrics can be taken abroad for major or minor credit.
 Note that the Department policy on upper- versus lower-level electives applies to courses taken abroad.

 The Department has collected a list of courses from universities throughout the world that we accept for credit towards the A&S major, CSOM concentration, and minor.
 For electives, the list also indicates whether the course is accepted as a lower (2000) or upper (3000)-level elective.
+A course must be 3 credits to qualify but you may combine 2 2-credit courses to count for one elective, or 3 2-credit courses to count for two electives.
 The list is updated periodically.
 Student Services also has a copy of this list.
 Therefore, if a course you take is on the list, it will automatically be placed on your audit when Student Services receives the grade from the host university.

 Plan your study abroad semester(s) with the Office of International Programs